Oria, Apulia: Middle Ages

 Oria was conquered by the Romans and became an important Byzantine stronghold in the years 834-871, when Arabs conquered large parts of southern Italy.
 For security reasons, the bishop of Brindisi moved his residence to Oria.
 In 882, Emperor Basil I installed the former duke of Benevento, Guaifer, in the town as protosphartarios.
 Bishop Theodosius deposited the relics of Saint Barsanuphius of Gaza in a chapel in the 880s close to the Porta degli Ebrei.
 They were kept there until 1170.
 The church of San Francesco da Paola was later built there in 1580.

-There was a flourishing Jewish population until the Arabs conquest in 925.
+There was a flourishing Jewish population until the Arab conquest in 925.
 Latin chronicles report the massacre of the male population, Jewish texts lament the loss of scholars, and Arab sources boast of the rich booty.
 The Jewish physician Shabbethai Donnolo was among those captured by the Arabs, but was later ransomed.

 Oria was destroyed again in 977.
 In 1266, Oria was besieged by Manfred of Sicily.